How to prepare for PYR & CCT

 You also need some awareness of National reports and recommendations that are relevant.
 You do not need an encyclopaedic knowledge of all reports but the basics of any particularly influential report or statement is important.
 Interview courses may provide you with a summary of the highlights of any major reports, saving you a lot of reading.
-Otherwise the following are a few that you should have some idea about:

 Other things to know something about, because Consultants are expected to deliver them:

 - Unwarranted variation – the Keogh review, Right Care and GIRFT (Getting it Right First Time)